u3d-community/U3D/README.md

 - ETCPACK (https://github.com/Ericsson/ETCPACK)
 - Tracy 0.7.6 (https://github.com/wolfpld/tracy)

+Further:

-DXT / PVRTC decompression code based on the Squish library and the Oolong Engine.
+- DXT / PVRTC decompression code based on the Squish library and the Oolong Engine.
-Jack and mushroom models from the realXtend project. (https://www.realxtend.org) Ninja model and terrain, water, smoke, flare and status bar textures from OGRE.
+- Jack and mushroom models from the realXtend project. (https://www.realxtend.org)
+- Ninja model and terrain, water, smoke, flare and status bar textures from OGRE.
-BlueHighway font from Larabie Fonts.
+- BlueHighway font from Larabie Fonts.
-Anonymous Pro font by Mark Simonson.
+- Anonymous Pro font by Mark Simonson.
-NinjaSnowWar sounds by Veli-Pekka Tätilä.
+- NinjaSnowWar sounds by Veli-Pekka Tätilä.
-PBR textures from Substance Share. (https://share.allegorithmic.com) IBL textures from HDRLab's sIBL Archive.
+- PBR textures from Substance Share. (https://share.allegorithmic.com)
+- IBL textures from HDRLab's sIBL Archive.
-Dieselpunk Moto model by allexandr007.
+- Dieselpunk Moto model by allexandr007.
-Mutant & Kachujin models from Mixamo.
+- Mutant & Kachujin models from Mixamo.

 License / copyright information included with the assets as necessary.
 All other assets (including shaders) by Urho3D authors and licensed similarly as the engine itself.

 ## Documentation